ece362-purdue/labs/lab1-gpio/README.md

 ## Step 0.1: Set up your environment

-Make sure to clone this repository.
+Make sure to clone the code repository from GitHub Classroom.
 Keep in mind to add, commit and push any changes you make so that your work is accessible from a lab machine.

 To start, open the "code" folder in VScode.
 Do this by opening VScode, clicking File > Open Folder (or Ctrl-K + Ctrl-O), and then selecting the "code" folder.
 By default, PlatformIO should auto-detect the project and open the PlatformIO side panel for you to use, including build and debug options that you used in lab 0.
 Re-read lab 0 if you need a reminder on how to build, flash and debug your code.